arablejamie/developer.arable.com/docs/guide/authentication.md

 # Authentication

 The Arable API provides 3 methods of authentication to the API.
-Depending on your specific application needs you can authenticat via one the following methods: `Basic Auth`, `Bearer Token` or `API Keys`.
+Depending on your specific application needs you can authenticate via one the following methods: `Basic Auth`, `Bearer Token` or `API Keys`.

 Requests can be made to each individual page using `Basic Auth`.
 As long as the `Authorization` header is sent with the correct credentials, access will be granted.

 `API Keys` can be generated via the API and then included in the parameter string of a url.
-The benefit of this, is that an `API Key` can be scoped with individual permissions and also be set to expire.
+The benefit of this is that an `API Key` can be scoped with individual permissions and also be set to expire.

 ## Basic

 Requests can be made to each individual page using `Basic Auth`.
 As long as the `Authorization` header is sent with the correct credentials, access will be granted.
-The `Authorization` header must contain the word `Basic` followed by a base-64 encoded string of the user name and password concatenated by a colon (:) character.
+The `Authorization` header must contain the word `Basic` followed by a base-64 encoded string of the user name and password concatenated by a colon ( : ) character.

 Example:

-If the user was test@test.com and the password was "getmedata". which would yield a string like this: `dGVzdEB0ZXN0LmNvbTpnZXRtZWRhdGE=` This is also described in [RFC2617](https://tools.ietf.org/html/rfc2617).
+If the user was test@test.com and the password was "getmedata", it would yield a string like this: `dGVzdEB0ZXN0LmNvbTpnZXRtZWRhdGE=` This is also described in [RFC2617](https://tools.ietf.org/html/rfc2617).

 ```bash curl -X GET \